 - Date unknown.
 Reactivated(?); focal plane 30 m (98 ft); one quick white

-and white checkered tower on fort."
-No photo available, but a Bing
+and white checkered pattern.
+No photo available, but a Google

 Gulf of Tadjoura Lighthouses